pytorch/pytorch/aten/README.md

 # Install pyyaml used by python code generation to read API declarations

-# OSX: if you don't have pip
+# macOS: if you don't have pip
 sudo easy_install pip
 # Ubuntu: if you don't have pip
 apt-get -y install python-pip